MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/security-role-standard-dataflows.md

 ## Sharing or coauthoring dataflows

 Currently, it's not possible for two different users to collaborate on the same dataflow.
 Only the creator (owner) of the dataflow can edit it.
-In the event a dataflow needs to be transferred to a different user, an environment administrator can change the owner of the dataflow from one user to another.
+In the event a dataflow needs to be transferred to a different user, an environment administrator can change the owner of the dataflow from one user to another, as long as the current owner is still a member of the organization.
 For security reasons, transferring ownership removes the connection associated with the dataflow and requires the new owner to update the credentials used by the dataflow.